 Performing the Last Anointing

-At the deathbed, the priest speaks the High Priestly Prayer, the great prayer of Christ for humanity (John 17).
-At the end, the priest anoints the dying person with consecrated oil.
-This oil, which has been blessed with the power to encourage love, is used to inscribe a cross, a doorway into the heavenly world, over each eye and on the forehead.
-As the healing oil gently enters the body, the strengthening life of Christ enters the soul, becoming the companion for the passage through death.
+At the sickbed, the priest speaks Christ’s High Priestly Prayer from John 17.
+At its conclusion, the priest anoints the dying person with consecrated oil – blessed with the power to awaken love – tracing a cross, a doorway into the heavenly world, over each eye and on the forehead.

 A Blessing for the Dead – A Signpost After the First Life Review